KenilBalar/Notes-Compose/README.md

 # 🗒️ Notes App

 A simple Notes app built using modern Android development practices with Jetpack Compose and Kotlin.
-It allows users to add and delete notes with a clean UI and structured architecture.
+Users can add, edit, and delete notes with a clean UI and structured architecture.

 ### 🛠 Tech Stack Used
 - Jetpack Compose for UI